 The Cleghorn, Harris and Stephen’s building, next to where the present Port Elizabeth Public Library was later built, burnt down on Wednesday night 6th May 1896.
 Police Constable Maxwell was killed when stone copings fell onto him while firemen tried to put out the fire.
 In spite of the Fire Station being two blocks away at the bottom of Military Road, they were unable to save the building.

 Possibly with undue haste, the building was rebuilt.
 As events would prove, this building had to be demolished at a later stage in order to widen Whites Road.

-As might be predicted, Francis Johnson has also been accussed of being responsible for this blaze.
-On two counts, this supposition is probabily incorrect.
-Firstly at this stage, she was still residing in Australia and secondly her aversion only extended to altars.
+As might be predicted, Francis Johnson has also been accused of being responsible for this blaze.
+On two counts, this supposition is probably incorrect.
+Firstly, at this stage, she was still residing in Australia and secondly her aversion only extended to altars.

 Luck was on St. Mary’s side.
-If she had employed her standard modus operandi of stricking at night, the recently rebuilt church would have been burnt down yet again.
+If she had employed her standard modus operandi of striking at night, the recently rebuilt church would have been burnt down yet again.
 Instead it was a Saturday afternoon and workmen were on site.
-It was them that derialed her malicious stratagem.
+It was them that derailed her malicious stratagem.

 On the 7th April 1897, Francis Livingston Johnson was charged with burning down the Holy Trinity Church and later that same day of attempting to torch St. Mary’s Church.

 To paraphrase an old saying, “one cannot keep a good arsonist down.”
 Even after being incarcerated in the asylum on Robben Island, Miss Johnson reportedly still felt the urge to practice her craft even at the risk of killing herself.
 Fortunately this attempt was in vain when prison warders extinguished the blaze timeously.